argilla-io/argilla/docs/reference/webapp/search_records.md

 1. *The quick brown fox jumped over the lazy dog.*
 2. *THE LAZY DOG HATED THE QUICK BROWN FOX!*

-The queries `text:dog.` and `text.fox` would match both of the records, while the queries `text.exact:dog` and `text.exact:FOX` would match none.
+Now consider these queries:

+- `text:dog.` or `text:fox`: matches both of the records.
+- `text.exact:dog` or `text.exact:FOX`: matches none of the records.
-However, the queries `text.exact:dog.` and `text.exact:fox` would both yield only the first record, while the queries `text.exact:DOG` or `text.exact:FOX!` would return the second record.
+- `text.exact:dog.` or `text.exact:fox`: matches only the first record.
+- `text.exact:DOG` or `text.exact:FOX!`: matches only the second record.

 You can see how the `text.exact` field can be used to search in a more fine-grained manner.

 ### TextClassificationRecord's `inputs`

 For [text classification records](../python/python_client.rst#rubrix.client.models.TextClassificationRecord) you can take advantage of the multiple `inputs` when performing a search.
 For example, if we uploaded records with `inputs={"subject": ..., "body": ...}`, you can direct your searches to only one of those inputs by specifying the `inputs.subject` or `inputs.body` field in your query.
-So to look for records in which the *subject* contains the word *news*, you would search for `inputs.subject:news`.
+So to look for records in which the *subject* contains the word *news*, you would search for

+- `inputs.subject:news`

-Again, as with the `text` field, you can also use the white space analyzer to perform more fine-grained searches by specifying the `exact` field: `inputs.subject.exact:NEWS`.
+Again, as with the `text` field, you can also use the white space analyzer to perform more fine-grained searches by specifying the `exact` field:

+- `inputs.subject.exact:NEWS`

 ## Words and phrases

 Apart from single words you can also search for *phrases* by surrounding multiples words with double quotes.
 This searches for all the words in the phrase, in the same order.

-Taking the two examples from above, `text:"lazy dog hated"` will return only the second example.
+If we take the two examples from above, then following query will only return the second example:

+- `text:"lazy dog hated"`

 ## Metadata fields